Why Letting Go with Your Teen Feels So Hard—Trap #11—Resisting Reality | Ep. 159

 Letting go doesn’t mean giving up.
 It means reclaiming your power.

-This empowering podcast offers life coaching for moms and parenting support for midlife mothers navigating empty nest transitions with their teenagers, teaching them how to let go of control, stop overthinking, and shift their mindset, while also helping them set boundaries, improve communication, reduce anxiety, release mom guilt, and find purpose in the evolving journey of parenting teens and motherhood.
+This empowering podcast offers life coaching for moms and parenting support for midlife mothers raising teens as they approach the empty nest, teaching them how to let go of control, stop overthinking, and shift their mindset, while also helping them set boundaries, improve communication, reduce anxiety, release mom guilt, and find purpose in the evolving journey of parenting teens and motherhood.